andrew84830813/selEnergyPermR/README.md

 ### Apply SelEnergyPerm to compute test statistic and idenfity key taxa

-*Note::* Since selEnergyPerm uses a forward greedy optimal feature selection approach there may be some variation in the exact logratios returned between machines.
+*Note:* Since selEnergyPerm uses a forward greedy optimal feature selection approach there may be some variation in the exact logratios returned between machines.
 This can be caused by an accumulation of numerical errors and may vary from machine to machine.